 As the graph on page 4 shows, investment experience continues to be extremely volatile which creates significant challenges when funding retirement systems.
-The rate of return on the market value of assets for FY 2020 was reported by the System as 4.5%, resulting in a net deferred loss versus the rate assumed in the prior valuation for the 2020 fiscal year of 7.0%.
-The assumed rate of return in future years will be 6.5%.
-However, the asset smoothing mechanism will recognize the deferred \$114 million loss in future years.
-There was also an experience gain of \$26.3 million on liabilities, due to various factors shown on page 6.
+The rate of return on the market value of assets, net of investment manager fees, for FY 2021 was reported by the System as 27.8%, resulting in a net deferred gain versus the rate assumed in the prior valuation for the 2021 fiscal year of 6.5%.
+The asset smoothing mechanism will recognize the deferred \$1.5 billion gain in future years.
+There was also an experience gain of \$74.3 million on liabilities, due to various factors shown on page 6.

 The employer contribution rate increased according to a statutory schedule to an ultimate rate of 16.50% which was reached July 1, 2011.
-It must be noted that the portion of the actuarial contribution rate to be used to amortize the unfunded actuarial accrued liability was calculated as a level percentage of payroll assuming payroll grows by 3.25% per year, even though House Bill 2630 closes the plan effective November 1, 2015 to all but specifically exempted new employees.
+It must be noted that the portion of the actuarial contribution rate to be used to amortize the unfunded actuarial accrued liability was calculated as a level percentage of payroll assuming payroll grows by 3.25% per year, even though House Bill 2630 closed the plan effective November 1, 2015 to all but specifically exempted new employees.
 This is because House Bill 2630 requires each employer to send to OPERS the difference between the required employer contribution to OPERS and the amount required to match the participating employee's contribution in the defined contribution plan.
-It is important to note that this continued contribution stream payable on new employee payroll is incorporated into the actuarially determined rate calculated in this valuation, and any changes to reduce the funds received under this provision would negatively impact the actuarially determined rate either now or in the future.
+It is also important to note that this continued contribution stream payable on new employee payroll is incorporated into the actuarially determined rate calculated in this valuation, and any changes to reduce the funds received under this provision would negatively impact the actuarially determined rate either now or in the future.

-As noted earlier in the report, due primarily to the removal of the COLA assumption and reserve starting in July 1, 2011, the actuarial contribution rate of 13.41% is less than what is currently being funded, even taking into account the assumption changes and the 2020 ad hoc COLA.
-The combined impact of the assumption changes and the ad hoc COLA was an increase of 7.14% in the actuarial contribution rate, resulting in a total actuarial contribution rate of 13.41%.
-The statutory contribution rate is 16.50%, so there is a contribution margin in this year's valuation of 3.09%.
+As noted earlier in the report, due primarily to the removal of the COLA assumption and reserve starting on July 1, 2011, the actuarial contribution rate of 7.58% is less than what is currently being funded.
 Absent any future investment or experience losses, this will serve to decrease the UAAL and cause it to be paid down faster.
-As of the July 1, 2020 valuation, if the System pays the statutory rate and the plan continues to receive employer contributions on behalf of the defined contribution member payroll, it is projected that the UAAL will be paid off within the next five years.
+As of the July 1, 2021 valuation, if the System pays the statutory rate and the plan continues to receive employer contributions on behalf of the defined contribution member payroll, it is projected that the UAAL will be paid off within the next year or two.
 Paying the statutory rate also helps to protect against potential future investment and experience losses that may be more frequent and/or severe in this time of economic uncertainty.